SilasMarvin/wasmind/book/src/user-guide/getting-started.md

 wasmind_cli --version
 docker --version
 cargo component --version

+# Verify WASI target is installed (required for building actors)
+rustup target list | grep wasm32-wasip1
 ```

-You should see version numbers for all three commands.
-If any command fails, go back to the [Installation](../installation.md) guide.
+You should see version numbers for all three commands and `wasm32-wasip1 (installed)` in the target list.
+If any command fails or the WASI target shows as not installed, go back to the [Installation](../installation.md) guide.

 ## Understanding the CLI